Time0o/BuenzliCoin/README.md

 completely from scratch in C++.
 It is split into two programs, `bnode` which manages the blockchain and `bwallet` which is a command line tool that manages wallets and interacts with `bnode` via a REST interface in order to create transactions and mine blocks.
-Multiple `bnode` instance can also be linked together and will automatically exchange transactions and blocks via WebSocket channels, leading to distributed consensus.
+Multiple `bnode` instances can also be linked together and will automatically exchange transactions and blocks via WebSocket channels, leading to distributed consensus.